 I let go of his hands…and turned to leave.
 By the third step down, he appeared at the top of the stairs..
 I turned my head and looked up.

 “I love you, killer” He said with a small smile.

 I choked out “I love you too”, then ran down the remaining steps, out the door and into the car, clutching his t-shirt to my chest.

 I sat in the backseat the whole way home, holding his t-shirt, sporadically pressing it against my face and inhaling…then stopping because I didn’t want to sniff up all of his scent until there was nothing left, and I didn’t want to cry anymore.

 When I got home, the laundry was done and then 4 hours of packing for college.
 I may as well just have had my whole bedroom transported to Boston, because I was taking everything.
-When all the packing was done, I gently pulled his t-shirt over the head of a large, stuffed teddy bear he bought me, placed it on top of my trunks and suitcases, then plopped down on my bed.
+When all the packing was done, I gently pulled his t-shirt over the head of a large, stuffed teddy bear he had won for me, placed it on top of my trunks and suitcases, then plopped down on my bed.

 It was now around 7 pm and I wouldn’t hear from him until after midnight.
 I felt lonely, then overwhelmed at the thought of not seeing him for almost 12 weeks.